Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Clear call audio is the highest-impact investment in professional presence for remote workers.
 Two practical approaches:

 Path 1 — Headset (recommended for frequent callers): A professional headset combines microphone and headphones in a purpose-built call device.
-The Jabra Evolve2 40 UC positions the mic 6–8 inches from your mouth via a boom arm, which gives a loud, direct signal that noise suppression software can work with effectively.
+The Jabra Evolve2 40 SE positions the mic 6–8 inches from your mouth via a boom arm, giving a loud, direct signal that noise suppression software works with effectively.
 Passive noise isolation blocks ambient sound from reaching your ears.
-The integrated busy light signals to household members when you are on a call.
-At $149, this is the recommended choice for remote workers on calls more than two hours per day.
+The integrated busy light signals to household members when you’re on a call.
+The 2026 SE version includes both USB-C and USB-A cables in the box, so it works with any laptop immediately.

 USB Hub: Why Single-Cable Connection Matters